idmwy/Matrix/README.md

 # Matrix Inverse

-this code will calculate 3x3 matrix inverse
+this c# code will calculate 3x3 matrix inverse